 Work occupies the majority of your waking hours and is one of the most significant factors in determining your quality of life.
 This course will challenge students to identify their interests and actively explore experiential education opportunities specific to internships, co-ops and job shadowing.
 Students will learn how the global economy is impacting the workplace and shaping today’s new knowledge workers.
 Students will identify why experiential education and skill development are critical components of career preparation.
 This course will utilize critical thinking, problem-solving and provide practical tools for workplace preparation and performance.

-This course will be taught in Taipei, Taiwan with five preparatory class sessions held at USC prior to departure.
-All students will learn about the history and culture of Taiwan and will study basic Mandarin.
-The program will include several group excursions to historical and cultural sites and students will also have the opportunity to explore independently.
-Students will conduct a research project that relates to their academic interests.
-Most likely this will mean students will work on a project related to their major (e.g. a history focusing on some aspect of Taiwanese history).
-However, students may pursue any line of inquiry related to Taiwan as long as they are able to demonstrate that their project is feasible and that they are capable of completing the work.
-Students will work with the instructor in advance to plan their project and to have necessary preparations complete before traveling to Taiwan.
-This course is open to undergraduates in any major.
+This course is taught both stateside as well as in Taipei, Taiwan.
+Students participate in five preparatory class sessions held at USC prior to departure.
+Students learn about the history and culture of Taiwan and study basic Mandarin.
+The program includes several group excursions to historical and cultural sites in Taiwan.
+Students conduct a research project that relates to their academic interests and often includes a project related to their major (e.g. a pre-med major focusing on medical practices in Taiwan).
+Students are encouraged to pursue any line of inquiry related to Taiwan as long as they are able to demonstrate that their project is feasible and that they are capable of completing the work.
+The course is open to undergraduates in any major.

 This course introduces students to research and firsthand data collection by investigating language use around the USC campus.
 Students learn through a combination of readings, discussions, library research, and firsthand data collection projects which aim to document the use of innovative slang terms among USC college students.
 The class collaborates on data collection and research which culminate in a guide to USC slang that is published on the Internet.